-This policy applies to all students, faculty, administrators, staff, employees, vendors, contractors, volunteers, and visitors to the College, regardless of sexual orientation, gender, gender identity, gender expression, or any other characteristic, and regardless of the sex or sexes of the parties involved, including when the parties involved are all of the same sex.
-Under this policy, the College has jurisdiction over reports of sexual harassment that takes place on all College property and at any location, event or circumstance over which the College has substantial control over both the alleged Respondent and the context in which the conduct occurs, to include any building owned or controlled by a student organization that is officially recognized by the College.
+This policy applies to all students, faculty, administrators, staff, employees, vendors, contractors, volunteers, and visitors to the College.
+Under this policy, the College has jurisdiction over reports of discrimination or harassment that takes place on all College property and at any location, event or circumstance over which the College has substantial control over both the alleged Respondent and the context in which the conduct occurs, to include any building owned or controlled by a student organization that is officially recognized by the College.

-At the time of the filing of a formal complaint, the Complainant must be participating in or attempting to participate in the College's educational programming or activity.
-Students, employees, and third parties may file reports of sexual harassment, under this policy.
+At the time of the filing of a formal complaint, the Complainant must be participating in or attempting to participate in the College's educational programming or activity or working or attempting to work at the College.
+Students, employees, and third parties may file reports of discrimination or harassment under this policy.